Error Analysis of Tensor-Train Cross Approximation: Numerical Experiments

-In the first experiment, we set $N=9$, $d=7$, $r=2$ and $\mu=\eta=10^{-4}$ and compare the performance of tensor cross approximations with different $\tau$ and $r'$.
+In the first experiment, we set $N=10$, $d=2$, $r=2$ and $\mu=\eta=10^{-5}$ and compare the performance of tensor cross approximations with different $\tau$ and $r'$.
 From Fig.~\ref{Figure1}, we observe that when $r'$ is specified as the exact rank (i.e., $r'=r$), all of the TT cross approximations are very accurate except when $\tau$ is relatively large and thus useful information is truncated.
 On the other hand, when $r'>r$, the performance of cross approximations with the exact pseudo-inverse ($\tau =0$) degrades.
 This is because the intersection matrices $\mT(I^{\leq k},I^{>k})$ in \eqref{TEBTTCA3_1} or $\widetilde{\bm T}(I^{\leq k},I^{>k})$ in \eqref{TEBTTME2_1_1_1} become ill-conditioned.
-Fortunately, this issue can be addressed by using the truncated pseudo-inverse with suitable $\tau>0$ which can make TT cross approximation stable.
+Fortunately, since the last $r'-r$ singular values of $\mT(I^{\leq k},I^{>k})$ and $\widetilde{\bm T}(I^{\leq k},I^{>k})$ only capture information about the approximation error and measurement error, this issue can be addressed by using the truncated pseudo-inverse with suitable $\tau>0$ which can make TT cross approximation stable.
+We notice that larger $r'$ gives better cross approximation due to more measurements.

 In the second experiment, we test the performance of tensor cross approximations with different tensor orders $N$.
-For $N$ ranging from $6$ to $22$, we set all mode sizes $d=2$ and $\mu=\eta=10^{-4}$.
+For $N$ ranging from $6$ to $22$, we set all mode sizes $d=2$ and $\mu=\eta=10^{-5}$.
 Here $d = 2$ corresponds to a quantum state, and while $d = 2$ is small, the tensor is still huge for large $N$ (e.g., $N = 22$).
 We also set all ranks $r=2$.
 From Fig.~\ref{Figure4}, we can observe that the TT cross approximation with the pseudo-inverse is stable as $N$ increases when $r' = r$ (black curve) but becomes unstable when $r' > r$ (blue curve).
 Again, for the latter case when $r' > r$, the TT cross approximation achieves stable performance by using the truncated pseudo-inverse.

 In the third experiment, we demonstrate the performance for different $\eta$, which controls the level of low-rank approximation error.
-Here, we set $\mu = 10^{-6}$, $r = 2$, $\tau=10^{-2}\eta$, and consider the over-specified case where $r'$ ranges from 3 to 5.
-Figure~\ref{Figure2} shows that the performance of TT cross approximation with the truncated pseudo-inverse is stable with the increase of $\eta$ and different $r'$.
+Here, we set $\mu = 10^{-7}$, $r = 2$, $\tau=10^{-2}\eta$, and consider the over-specified case where $r'$ ranges from 3 to 5.
+Fig. ~\ref{Figure2} shows that the performance of TT cross approximation with the truncated pseudo-inverse is stable with the increase of $\eta$ and different $r'$.